Enjoy A Lucrative Salary And High Job Satisfaction While Extracting Insights From Data To Help Executives Make Business Decisions

 - Enjoy meaningful conversations with other PhDs in the group to discuss the latest development in your job search, your current challenges, and more.
 Learn from PhDs who’ve made the transition and ask for referrals.

-- Leverage the DSS private group to find other data scientists or PhDs you can connect with.
+- Leverage the group to find other data scientists or PhDs you can connect with.
 Find members by their name, location, educational background, or other characteristics to aid your job search.

-- Comprehensive training that takes you from understanding the data scientist position to securing your first job.
-After laying a thorough foundation for your position, the DSS will cover everything from networking to giving a presentation to company leaders so you’re prepared for the hiring process.
+- A comprehensive course that takes you from understanding the data scientist position to securing your first job.
+After laying a thorough foundation for your position, the Data Scientist Career Library will cover everything from networking to giving a presentation to company leaders so you’re prepared for the hiring process.

-- Over the course of six modules, you’ll enjoy information-packed workbooks, numerous training videos from data scientists, and exams to help you cement the concepts covered.
-Your DSS training is a crash course on what you need to know to improve your chances of securing a position.
+- Over the course of six modules, you’ll enjoy information-packed workbooks, numerous videos from data scientists, and exams to help you cement the concepts covered.
+The career library is a crash course on what you need to know to improve your chances of securing a position.

 - Discover the career options available to data scientists.
-With the DSS, you’ll be able to look ahead into the future opportunities your new position may create.
+With the Data Scientist Career Library, you’ll be able to look ahead into the future opportunities your new position may create.

 - What you need to know about communication as a data scientist – no matter your level of extraversion.
-The DSS will underscore the communication techniques that will make a positive impression on your future company and will uniquely qualify you for the role.
+The career library will underscore the communication techniques that will make a positive impression on your future company and will uniquely qualify you for the role.

-- Gain critical insights into the skills needed to successfully transition from your postdoc work to a life as a data scientist.
-The DSS will show you how to showcase the skills that will get you hired.
+- Gain critical insights into the background needed to successfully transition from your postdoc work to a life as a data scientist.
+The career library will show you how to showcase the abilities that will get you hired.

 - Discover what hiring managers are looking for during interviews.
-With the DSS, you’ll get important tips for how to conduct yourself so you distinguish yourself from other candidates.
+With the career library, you’ll get important tips for how to conduct yourself so you distinguish yourself from other candidates.

-- The Data Scientist Syndicate provides instant access to extensive video training from data scientist professionals.
+- The Data Scientist Career Library provides instant access to extensive video courses from data scientist professionals.
 You’ll also gain workbooks, video transcripts, and data scientist resume templates.

-- The end of each module provides an exam to solidify the concepts you’ve learned during your training.
-The DSS will also provide monthly webinars on important topics relevant to your data scientist job search.
+- The end of each module provides an exam to solidify the concepts you’ve learned during the course.
+The career library will also provide monthly webinars on important topics relevant to your data scientist job search.

 You Can’t Handle Uncertainty